sprockets/sprockets.mixins.metrics/README.rst

 If your application handles signal handling for shutdowns, the :meth:`~sprockets.mixins.influxdb.shutdown` method will try to cleanly ensure that any buffered metrics in the InfluxDB collector are written prior to shutting down.
-The method returns a :cls:`~tornado.concurrent.TracebackFuture` that should be waited on prior to shutting down.
+The method returns a :class:`~tornado.concurrent.TracebackFuture` that should be waited on prior to shutting down.

 For environment variable based configuration, use the ``INFLUX_SCHEME``,